Commercial New Construction Performance Program

 - The program is for the construction of new Part 3 commercial buildings.

-- Projects must be in the pre-construction phase when applying to the program.
+- The project must be in the pre-construction phase when applying to the program.

 The program offers capital incentives based on the performance levels of the BC Energy Step Code, allowing for innovative solutions to help you achieve whole-building energy performance.
 Additional rebates are available for having an energy model study and for mid- and post-construction airtightness testing.